pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "American politics, and I think Americans will be the first to agree with this, are inherently ludicrous."
 --John Oliver

+"The more we progress, the more we tend to progress...We draw compound interest on the whole capital of knowledge and virtue which has been accumulated since the dawning of time."
+--Sir Arthur Conan Doyle

 "Have you ever heard of a Saint hiding in a church?"
 --Edie Doyle, *On The Waterfront*, a call to action